facebookarchive/caffe2/_docs/faq.md

 ## What languages does Caffe2 support?

-Caffe2 is written in c++ with a Python frontend.
+Caffe2 is written in C++ with a Python frontend.
 You can find all of the code on our [Github page](https://github.com/caffe2/caffe2).

 ## How do I use Caffe2 with my GPU?